AvonS/avons.github.io/README.md

 ## ✨ Key Features

-*   **Comprehensive Curriculum**: A structured path covering domain modeling, agent orchestration, and enterprise integration.
+*   **Comprehensive transformation path**: A structured path covering domain modeling, agent orchestration, and enterprise integration.
 *   **SPA Guides**: Each deep-dive guide is a Single Page Application (SPA) for seamless chapter-by-chapter reading.
 *   **Global Dark Mode**: A low-strain charcoal theme, accessible via a toggle in the site header.
-*   **SEO Optimized**: All articles and guides are injected with meta tags for better search engine and social media visibility.
 *   **GitHub-Integrated Feedback**: Comment sections powered by Utterances (GitHub Issues).
-*   **SpamSpan Email Protection**: Client-side obfuscation for email addresses.

 ---